The Complete Guide To Using A HELOC For A Down Payment On A Second Home

 The downside to making your down payment in cash is that the funds are now sunk into the real estate investment.
 You don’t have access to them for other expenses, known and unknown.
 If you can pay cash without significantly draining your cash reserves, this might be a good option.

-The Bottom Line: HELOC Funds Can Help With Down Payments
+The Bottom Line: A HELOC Can Help With Down Payments

-Taking a HELOC on your primary home can be a great way to get funds to apply to the down payment on a second home.
-Based on how much equity you have in your house and its current value; you can borrow up to the established credit limit and make payments on the principal plus accrued interest on what you’ve borrowed.
+A HELOC on your primary home can be a great way to get funds for the down payment on a second home.
+Based on how much equity you have in your house and its current value, you can borrow up to the established credit limit and make payments on the principal plus accrued interest on what you’ve borrowed.